g-clef/g-clef.github.io/projects/Synthetic-TI.md

  * When generating text, use `temperature`, multiple return sequences, and `top_p` sampling to avoid the generation falling into a repeated pattern.

+# Conclusions

+This was fun, and I'm quite impressed with the realism of the GPT2-generated text.
+I'm also surprised at how easy it was to run on my fairly small setup.
+Once I'd finished finding the right things to do, the training only took a few minutes, and the generation only a few more, on a video card that cost me only about $600.